-In 2018 nearly eight million used cars changed hands in the UK, many of which will have been first cars bought by new drivers.
+In 2020 nearly seven million used cars changed hands in the UK, many of which will have been first cars bought by new drivers.

 If you've just passed your test, you'll be eager to get on the road as soon as possible, but choosing and buying a second-hand car can be a stressful experience, especially on a limited budget.

 We've come up with a list of 15 of the best options for less than £5,000.
 They’re all compact, aged 10 years or below, easy to drive, relatively economical to run and cheap to insure.

 They may not be your idea of a dream car packed with the latest tech, but they’re sensible confidence-building first car choices.
 Whether you’re a student or you’ve just passed your driving test, these cars are worth considering.

 For more advice, check out these guides:

 Developed alongside the Fiat 500, the second-generation Ford Ka (2009-2016), may not look as retro cool as its Italian cousin, but it makes just as much sense as a small, efficient three-door city car.

 It's not the most spacious car for rear-seat passengers and boot space is modest, but it's nippy, cheap to run and maintain.
 Though it was available with a diesel engine, we'd opt for the more common 1.2-litre petrol.